vreederene-90/hotwidget/README.md

 commercial use.
 However, if you have a license, you can use hotwidget for commercial use.

+I’ve tried to send as little data from client to server in order to handle larger data sets.
+The function `hotwidget_update()` can be used to update the data that you insert into `hotwidget()`.
+You do need to pass a reactive object though.

+If you would like to independently handle the changes in the client, you can listen to the various ported hooks from handsontable.js.

+- afterChange
+- afterCreateRow
+- afterRemoveRow
+- afterUndo
+- afterRedo

+Column adding/removing is not implemented yet.

+The listeners update when triggered (so they are NULL at initialization) and can be accessed via `input${name_of_widget}_afterchange` for example.
+I would suggest you use these hooks if you want to use R to communicate database updates.

+For a more detailed description, take a look at `inst/htmlwidgets/hotwidget.js`.

 ## Installation

 You can install the development version of hotwidget from